leaderlessness-research-club/leaderlessness.club/blog/books/starting-off-lilys-booklist/_post.md

   * Allocation of tasks along rational criteria.
   * Diffusion of information to everyone as frequently as possible.
   * Equal access to resources needed by the group.
+  * Structure of the group formalized
+  * Everyone is aware of the rules of how decisions are made; open and available to everyone
+  * For everyone to have the opportunity to participate the structure must be explicit (formalize the rules!)

 [The Tyranny of Structurelessness on Jo Freeman's website](http://www.jofreeman.com/joreen/tyranny.htm)